 That May, the ‘new look’ Scarborough Open Air Theatre was visited and reopened by The Queen and Duke of Edinburgh.

-Who’s Graced The Stage Then.
+Who’s Graced The Open Air Stage.

 2010 – After its reopening year in 2010 the theatre played host to things such as The Big Comedy Campervan, the Doves, 80’s Rewind Festival, plus a year of sport from the BBC (Wimbledon, F1, Rugby, World Cup Football and Royal Ascot.)